Droppledev/apl-oauth2/README.md

 4. DONE !

 # Module
-There's a module named `oauth` in  `src/apps/modules`, you can add more modules in there you can register your modules in `src/apps/config/modules.php`
+There's a module named `oauth` in  `src/apps/modules`, you can add more modules there you can register your modules in `src/apps/config/modules.php`

 #URL